 Snowflake’s single elastic performance engine provides access to the data cloud, creating a solution for data sharing, data application development, data lakes, data warehousing, data engineering, and data science.

 The platform is used by various industries, ranging from retail and advertising to healthcare and life sciences.
-In 2020, the company raised $3.4 billion via initial public offering (IPO), the largest software IPO to date to double on its first day of trading.
+In 2020, the company raised $3.4 billion via an initial public offering (IPO), the largest software IPO to date to double on its first day of trading.

 14. ServiceNow